konflux-ci/architecture/ADR/0032-managing-secrets-in-managed-workspaces.md

 Managed workspaces will use ExternalSecrets via the External Secrets Operator.
 This will permit the tight integration with Vault that is already used in other systems.

 ## Consequence
-- Users will need to created and administer workspace secrets using a combination of Vault and ExternalSecret resources.
+- Users will need to create and administer workspace secrets using a combination of Vault and ExternalSecret resources.